Talk to a product expert

-Neutral vs. native CAD formats
+Neutral vs. Native CAD Formats

 CAD files exist in two primary formats: neutral and native.
 Designers can use neutral file formats in any software, while native files contain information software designers optimized for their platform.
 The list of file types is not comprehensive, but it reflects common file types used in modern engineering design and manufacturing.